 Photo credit: Elephant Action League

-FOREST CRIME, which is the illegal logging and the international trade in illegally logged timber, is also a devastating and complex issue.
+FOREST CRIME, which is considered part of Wildlife Crime, is the illegal logging and the international trade in illegally logged timber, is also a devastating and complex issue.
 It degrades forests, destroys wildlife habitats, and threatens biodiversity.
 For example, illegal logging is threatening the survival of elephants in Central Africa and of populations of some of the world’s most endangered primates, including orangutans in Indonesia.

 Illegal logging also has a significant Human Toll as it impedes sustainable development in some of the poorest countries of the world.
 It costs governments billions of dollars, promotes corruption, and funds armed conflict.
 Finally, forest loss also has implications for climate change.